 Published four times a year, the English Leaderhip Quarterly is an aspect of membership which provides both a service and a forum for members' views.
 Articles, news, reviews, and topical inserts suited to filing and retention for later reference--all are designed in view of the busy lives of local district leaders of English language arts programs.

 CEL holds its annual meetings immediately following the NCTE Annual Convention in November of each year.
-However, the CEL High Tea event is held on Saturdays during the NCTE Annual Convention.
-Because the target audience is relatively small, the conference enrolls from 150-250 persons and provides a person-to-person atmosphere, a sense of involvemtn, and clear opportunity to interact directly with experts in subject matter and topics touching the processes of leadership.
+Because the target audience is relatively small, the conference enrolls from 150-250 persons and provides a person-to-person atmosphere, a sense of involvement, and clear opportunity to interact directly with experts in subject matter and topics touching the processes of leadership.